ocr-data-preparation/documentation/README.md

 ## Setup

-- Clone this repository.
-- Run service in /service folder with step as specified in service documentation (/service/README.md).
+- Clone and run service from https://github.com/ocr-data-preparation/service with step as specified in service documentation.
-- Run web application in /application folder with step as specified in application documentation (/application/README.md) or simply try the released version in https://ocr-data-preparation.web.app/.
+- Clone and run web application from https://github.com/ocr-data-preparation/service with step as specified in application documentation or simply try the released version in https://ocr-data-preparation.web.app/.

 # Credits